31 December 2022

 Looking back:

-From incredible Puglia, Italy, "the heel of the boot."
+From incredible Puglia, Italy on "The Heel of the Boot."

 3 hours (or less) from Paris